apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 delay between queries for the listing to stabilize.

-## Switching to an S3 Committer
+## Switching to a S3Guard Committer

-The choice of which committer a job will use for writing data in `FileOutputFormat` classes is set in the configuration option `mapreduce.pathoutputcommitter.factory.class`.
-This declares a the classname of a class which creates committers for jobs and tasks.
+A choice of which committer a job will use for writing data to S3A is set in the property `mapreduce.outputcommitter.factory.scheme.s3a` This declares a the classname of a factory class which creates committers for jobs and tasks.

 | factory | description |